 Sorry, you don’t have access to this page.

-But for few users they were able to edit.
+But for few users, they were able to edit.

-As the name suggest, we need to first check the permission of the user.
+As the name suggests, we need to first check the permission of the user.
 And also one more thing you can check if you have migrated from Moss 2007 to SharePoint 2013 is that if users are converted to claims or not.
 If not you can check out this article to convert users to claims.

 When we put the id into the Site collection administrator they are able to edit the page.

 After doing some analysis we saw that some unique permission was given to various document libraries like Style Library, Master Page, and Page Layouts document library.
 Removing unique permission from these two libraries help to solve the issue.

 Remove Permission from Master pages and page layouts Gallery:

 Navigate to the Site Collection Settings.
 Go to Settings -> Site Settings.
 Then in the Site Settings Page click on “Master pages and page layouts” under “Web Designer Galleries” section.
 If you do not see “Master pages and page layouts” option then you need to activate Publishing feature.
 You can check out this article to know how to activate the publishing feature using PowerShell in SharePoint 2013.

 Once the document library opened, go to the Library Settings (from Ribbon), then click on “Permissions for this document library” under “Permissions and Management” section.
 There from the Ribbon click on “Delete unique permissions” under Permissions tab in Ribbon like below: